The Last Optimist

 One hand in the air and one hand on the book

-~to put distance between – the hate and the rage
+put distance between the hate and the rage

 and wrote yourself a sentence of exile

-~to bring down the justice – with mortars and mines
+to bring down justice with mortars and mines

 and weighed your soul down heavy